TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

    :alt: Running best stability score vs cumulative queries for the CAMD demo

 The running minimum :math:`\Delta E` found across all queries.
-The dashed horizontal line is the best value among the 25 seed observations.
-The curve typically drops rapidly in the first 10–20 queries as LCB targets the most predicted-stable candidates, then plateaus as the committee concentrates on regions of high uncertainty that are not necessarily the true global minimum.
+The dashed horizontal line is the best value among the 25 seed observations (≈ −0.06 eV/atom).
+For this run the curve improves in three discrete steps: to ≈ −0.44 eV/atom around query 15, to ≈ −0.71 eV/atom around query 65, and to the run's best value, ≈ −1.25 eV/atom, around query 140 — then stays completely flat for the remaining ~260 queries.
+This step-function pattern means the committee makes real, if infrequent, improvements over the seed baseline rather than plateauing immediately; it is a useful complement to the discovery-rate figure above, which shows the campaign continuing to find *many* materials at or below the pool's 25th-percentile threshold long after this single best-known value stopped improving.

 Discussion
 ----------

-A typical run with ``--n-iter 100`` produces an audit report similar to:
+A typical run with ``--n-iter 100`` produces an audit report similar to (showing the six checks present since the first release; the full pipeline also runs ``ConformalCoverage``, ``CRPS``, ``NegativeLogLikelihood``, ``PITUniformity``, ``IntervalScore``, and ``LyapunovStability`` — see the check grid and per-step figures above for those):

 .. code-block:: text

    ── Audit report ───────────────────────────────────────────────────
-   CalibrationError         PASS  value=0.085  threshold=0.150
+   CalibrationError         PASS  value=0.069  threshold=0.150
-   IntervalCoverage         PASS  value=0.700  threshold=[0.533, 0.833]
+   IntervalCoverage         PASS  value=0.765  threshold=[0.533, 0.833]
-   VarianceAlignment        FAIL  value=1.928  threshold=1.0
+   VarianceAlignment        PASS  value=1.242  threshold=1.0
    UncertaintyEvolution     PASS  value=0     threshold=0.0
-   UncertaintyAnomalies     PASS  value=0.000  threshold=0.050
+   UncertaintyAnomalies     PASS  value=0.010  threshold=0.050
-   VarianceErrorCorrelation FAIL  value=-0.031 threshold=0.100
+   VarianceErrorCorrelation PASS  value=0.310  threshold=0.100
-   ── Overall: FAIL (2 checks failed) ────────────────────────────────
+   ── Overall: PASS (0 checks failed among these six) ─────────────────

+Of the full 12-check pipeline, only ``PITUniformity`` fails on this run (KS statistic ≈ 0.10, p ≈ 0.001 — see the check grid above); all eleven others pass, including ``LyapunovStability`` at a 0.968 stable fraction.

 .. list-table:: Check interpretation guide
    :header-rows: 1